ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 \LARGE

-{\bf The ANTsX Ecosystem for Precision Spatiotemporal Mapping of the Mouse Brain}
+{\bf The ANTsX Ecosystem for Spatiotemporal Mapping of the Mouse Brain}

 \vspace{1.0 cm}